-- It is estimated that there were approximately 21,000 new cases of chronic lymphocytic leukemia (CLL) in the United States in 2018.
+- It is estimated that there will be approximately 21,040 new cases of chronic lymphocytic leukemia (CLL) in the United States in 2018.
 CLL cases make up 1.2% of all new cancer cases in the US.1

 - CLL accounts for approximately one-quarter of all new leukemia cases.
 It is the most common leukemia in adults in western countries.2

 - The percentage of individuals who survive 5 years or more after being diagnosed with CLL is 86.1%.1

 - CLL is most frequently diagnosed in people between the ages of 65 and 74, with a median age at diagnosis of 70 years.1

 - The median age at death is 81 years for CLL patients, with the highest rate of death among patients older than 85 years.1

 - With the exception of patients aged 75 or older with Rai stage 0 disease, all CLL patients have a reduced life expectancy relative to age-matched controls.3

 - Over the last 10 years, the rates for new CLL cases have been falling on average 1.0% each year and death rates have been declining by 2.8% on average each year.1